McGinley’s Our Man

 A Thing of Beauty

 Below is a screenshot of what the indicator looks like on the daily time frame.
-Note that we’ve changed the color of the candles to white to remove any emotional bias and that only the indicator is prominent.
-We’ve adjusted the colors of the indicator to make it more visible on the chart.
+We’ve brightened up the colors of the indicator to make it more visible on the chart; however, they’re the stock colors.

 How We Use It